Turkey at a Glance

 According to Turkish tradition, a stranger at one’s doorstep is considered a guest from God.
 As an expat in Turkey, you will often experience the cordial hospitality which is common for this country.
 This attitude does not only attract expats, but many tourists as well.
 The beautiful beaches on the Mediterranean and Aegean coasts are especially popular among visitors and expatriates.

-Turkey’s currency is the Yeni Türk Lirasi (New Turkish Lira, YTL).
+Turkey’s currency is the Yeni Türk Lirasi (New Turkish Lira, TRY).
 It was introduced in 2005 and is widely used.
 However, if you’ll be living in a tourist area, you may even find shops and restaurants which also accept foreign currency.
-If you still carry US$ or Euros, you may thus be able to spend them.
+If you still carry USD or EUR, you may thus be able to spend them.

 The SGK (Social Security Institution) and the Ministry of Health sometimes run their own medical establishments.
 You will have to visit these in case of an accident or illness.
 Only if those facilities do not provide sufficient services can patients living in Turkey be transferred to other hospitals or clinics.